Alkap

-Alkap (আলকাপ) is a Bengali folk dance popular in the districts of Murshidabad, Malda and Birbhum in West Bengal and Chapai Nawabganj, Randajshahi in Bangladesh.
+Alkap (আলকাপ) is a Bengali folk dance popular in the districts of Murshidabad, Malda and Birbhum in West Bengal and Chapai Nawabganj, Rajshahi in Bangladesh.
 It has also spread to the adjoining areas of Jharkhand and Bihar such as Dumka and Purnia.

 Etymology

 Kaap means 'kavya' (verse) and Aal means 'part of the verse'.
 Another meaning of the word Aal is 'sharp'.
-The word Kaap is also one of the many meanings of 'sam' - a distorted form of gesture in the arena, or an image of a humorous comedian or social ugly subject.
+The word Kaap is also one of the many meanings of 'sam' (সং) - a distorted form of gesture in the arena, or an image of a humorous comedian or social ugly subject.

 Form

 Alkap is an amalgamation of music, dance and theatrical presentation.
 An alkap group of ten to twelve performers is led by a sarkar (master) or guru (leader) and includes two or three young men called chhokras, one or two gayens or singers, dohar, choristers, and musicians.
 Alkap is presented in five parts: Asar Vandana, Chhora, Kaap, Baithaki Gaan and Khemta Pala.
 The programme is a reflection of rural society and puts the focus on the prevailing socio-economic condition of the rural masses.